The Castle (1997 Australian film): Box office

-Critical reception
+Critical reception and ongoing impact

 In Australia, the film received critical acclaim, is considered an iconic classic, and is frequently listed as one of the greatest Australian films ever made.
-In 2011, Time Out London named it the 25th-greatest comedy film of all time.
-The film is a text studied in secondary education in Australia.

 The Castle received positive reviews from overseas critics.
 It has an 87% approval rating from the review-aggregation website Rotten Tomatoes, based on 38 reviews, with a weighted average of 7.10/10.
 The website's critics consensus reads, "Home is where the heart is in The Castle, a rousing Australian comedy that gives audiences an endearing family to root for."

 Roger Ebert gave the film 3 stars out of 4, calling it "one of those comic treasures like The Full Monty and Waking Ned Devine that shows its characters in the full bloom of glorious eccentricity".

-Elsewhere around the world, especially in non-English-speaking countries not familiar with Australian humour, mores or issues, the film made little impact.
+After its US release in 1999, Boxoffice Magazine gave the film 4 out of 5 stars, concluding in its review that "The Castle will be a worthwhile discovery for fans of off-beat humor ...
+Beneath this film's perfectly modulated deadpan delivery beats a sincere and affectionate heart".
+Harper's Bazaar wrote that the film "is chock full of riotous Capraesque sentiment and is one of the funniest movies I've seen in 11 years", while Time Out New York called it "a textbook example of low-brow, feel-good entertainment, a rousing jolly romp that has you chuckling as you leave the theatre".

+In 2011, Time Out London named it the 25th-greatest comedy film of all time.
+The Castle was selected by the public as Australia's favourite film in a 2008 online poll conducted by the Australian Film Institute in collaboration with Australia Post, and in a 2018 public vote run by the Adelaide Film Festival, it was voted as the greatest Australian film ever.
+In July 2026 GQ Australia ranked the film 9th in its list of "23 highest rated Australian films of all time", which it based on analysing data from all of the major film review databases worldwide.

+The film continues to be studied in secondary education in Australia.